rkaysen63/Pewlett-Hackard-Analysis/README.md

   <img src="Images/del_1_unique_titles.png" width="500">
 </p>

-* Compare the size of the two tables *retirement_titles* and *unique_titles*.
+* **Compare** the size of the two tables *retirement_titles* and *unique_titles*.

-      -- count size of retirement_titles
       SELECT COUNT (emp_no)
       FROM retirement_titles;

   * A count of `emp_no` on *retirement_titles* returns 133,776.

-        -- count size of unique_titles
         SELECT COUNT (emp_no)
         FROM unique_titles;

   * A count of `emp_no` on *unique_titles* returns 90,398.  *unique_titles* is approximately two-thirds the size of *retirement_titles* because each employee is only listed once.

 * **Retiring Titles Query**
   The Retiring Titles Query returns a table of seven job titles, i.e. roles, and number of employees who hold that title.
 These numbers were queried from the database table *unique_titles* using the `COUNT()` function on `title` in conjunction with the `GROUP BY` clause on `title` to group the data by job title and return the number of times that title appears in *unique_titles*.
 The results were ordered by the “count” column in descending order.
-However, the results do not show the breakdown of these roles by department.

       SELECT
         COUNT (title) as "count",